egifermana/global-vaccine-tracker-dashboard/README.md

 - Interactive visualizations of global COVID-19 vaccination data.
 - User-friendly dashboard for tracking vaccination progress across countries.
 - Data insights and trends for better understanding.

-## Installation

-As this project is a Tableau dashboard, there is no traditional installation process.
-You can access the live dashboard directly through the provided [link](https://public.tableau.com/app/profile/egi.fermana.putra/viz/COVID-19GlobalVaccinationsTracker/GlobalVaccineTracker).

 ## Usage